winterrdog/winterrdog/README.md

 # Calm down!💆😌

-To make sense out of this( if you know how get this information, then u r not a skiddie 🤝 )
+In order to make sense out of this( if you know how to get this information, then u r not a skiddie 🤝 )

 But if u do not, please use one of these online assemblers: